2009 New York's 20th congressional district special election: Polling

-Election
+Results

 With 100 percent of precincts reporting, initial counts from the election had Murphy leading by about 60 votes out of over 150,000 cast.
 Columbia County's Board of Elections amended its tally the following day, reducing Murphy's lead to 25 votes.
 The lead alternated between the two candidates throughout early recanvassing; at one point the New York State Board of Elections had listed the election at a zero-vote margin, with each candidate having exactly 77,225 votes.
 By April 2, Tedisco was ahead by 12 votes.
 He resigned the position of Assembly Minority Leader on April 5 in preparation for a transition to Congress, and was replaced by Brian Kolb the following day.
 On April 7, Tedisco was ahead by 97 votes.
 The close tally meant that absentee ballots would decide the race.

 All ballots, absentee ballot envelopes, and voting machines were impounded under a court injunction sought by state Republicans.
 Under the court order, absentee ballots were counted in central locations rather than individual precincts.
 Of the 10,000 absentee ballots sent out to voters, 6,000 were returned.
 Absentee ballots mailed within the United States had to be received by April 7 to be counted.
 The deadline for overseas (including military) ballots was extended to April 13 after the United States Department of Justice sued the state to ensure they would have a reasonable chance of being counted.
 Counting of the absentee ballots due by April 7 began on April 8 under a New York State Supreme Court ruling sought by Murphy's campaign.

 The legality of about 600 absentee ballots were contested during the count, including Senator Gillibrand's ballot.
 By April 23, Murphy was ahead by 401 votes, and Tedisco conceded the following day.
 Murphy was sworn in on April 29.
 The official results came out in May and had Murphy winning the election with 80,833 votes (50.23%) against Tedisco's 80,107 votes (49.77%).